chrisgrieser/alfred-reminders-today/README.md

   [hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) for faster
   triggering.
 	+ <kbd>⏎</kbd>: Complete the reminder.
-	+ <kbd>⌘⏎</kbd>: If the reminder has a URL, open it in the default browser, otherwise, copy the reminder's title & notes to the clipboard.
+	+ <kbd>⌘⏎</kbd>: If the reminder has a URL in title or notes, open it in the default browser.
+Otherwise, copy the reminder's title & notes to the clipboard.
 Afterward, complete the reminder.
-(Note that only URLs in title or notes are supported, since the URL field of a reminder is not accessible.)
 	+ <kbd>⇧⏎</kbd>: "Snooze" the reminder by changing its due date to tomorrow.
 	+ <kbd>⌥⏎</kbd>: Edit the reminders title and body in Alfred's Text View.
 	  The first line is the reminder's title, the remaining lines the notes.